nokyotsu/parrots/en/4_yangtze.md

 > We bought nine, just to be safe. ((Laughter.)) ((Applause.))

-So a couple of days later we were standing on the banks of the Yangtze, on a very {{desperate}} drizzly grey day.
+So a couple of days later we were standing on the banks of the Yangtze, on a very desperate drizzly grey day.
 And we put the microphone in this little sort of pink thing, ((laughter)) and dropped it into the water.
 And, I don't usually do impressions but I'm going to do for you an impression of what it sounds like under the surface of the Yangtze River.
-And it's something like this *``pfffffffffff''*.
+And it's something like this *"pfffffffffff"*.
 The Yangtze River ladies and gentleman.
 ((Laughter.)) ((Applause.))

 And, I suddenly realized what an appalling thing we've